 Kodak intends to continue to maintain Excess Availability above the minimum threshold.
 The borrowing base is supported by Eligible Receivables, Eligible Inventory and Eligible Equipment.
 As noted above, since Excess Availability was greater than 12.5% of lender commitments Kodak was not required to have a minimum Fixed Charge Coverage Ratio of 1.0 to 1.0.
-As of March 31, 2022 Fixed Charges (as defined in the ABL Credit Agreement) exceeded EBITDA by approximately \$48 million, therefore the Fixed Charges Coverage Ratio was less than 1.0 to 1.0.
+As of June 30, 2022 Fixed Charges (as defined in the ABL Credit Agreement) exceeded EBITDA by approximately \$67 million, therefore the Fixed Charges Coverage Ratio was less than 1.0 to 1.0.

-Available Borrowing Resources
+Borrowing Resources

-The Term Loan Credit Agreement includes a commitment to provide delayed draw term loans in an aggregate principal amount of \$50 million on or before February 26, 2023.
-As of March 31, 2022, the Company has not drawn down any of the delayed draw term loans.
+The Term Loan Credit Agreement included a commitment to provide Delayed Draw Term Loans in an aggregate principal amount of \$50 million on or before February 26, 2023.
+The Company drew down the \$50 million of Delayed Draw Term Loans on June 15, 2022.